Llyn Celyn improvement work

 Upgrade and maintenance work is also needed on the pipes and valves within the main tower and the tunnel that connect to the powerhouse.
 This work does not require planning permission.
 Some of this work has already been carried out but more is now scheduled.

 Keeping everyone informed

 As a company, we are committed to keeping customers and stakeholders informed of any work we undertake and will be doing the same here at Llyn Celyn.
-We are liaising closely with our regulator Natural Resources Wales on the work and our investigations.
-We are also liaising with Snowdonia National Park and Gwynedd Council.
+Further details about the design of the auxiliary spillway will be shared with the public as part of the planning process.
+We are also liaising closely with our regulator Natural Resources Wales, Snowdonia National Park Authority and Gwynedd Council.